zhongl/scala-with-cats/src/pages/type-classes/given.md

 }
 ```

 There are a few more details to given instances.

+### The Role of Contextual Abstraction

 However we'll now turn to type classes, which will give us the opportunity to introduce these additional features in a context where they are useful.